 Montpellier

 Other cities have opted for a gradual approach.
-In September 2020, Montpellier in south east France made its bus and tram network free for residents on weekends.
+In September 2020, Montpellier in south east France first made its bus and tram network free for residents on weekends.

 The choice to exclude visitors from the programme was a political one, according to Julie Frêche, vice-president for transport and mobility at the Montpellier Méditerranée Métropole.